Understanding Your Comprehensive Metabolic Panel (CMP)

 • Cholestatic pattern.
 ALP and bilirubin are elevated, with ALT and AST normal or only mildly elevated.
 This pattern points to problems with bile flow and suggests causes such as bile duct obstruction (often from gallstones), primary biliary cholangitis, or some medication reactions.

 • Mixed pattern.
 Both groups are elevated.
-This pattern is non-specific and may need additional investigation to clarify the cause.
+This pattern is nonspecific and may require further investigation to clarify the cause.

 Your doctor will look at the overall pattern, the magnitude of any elevations, and the trend over time before deciding what further investigation, if any, is needed.
 For a more detailed discussion of liver tests including additional tests beyond the CMP (such as GGT, LDH, and prothrombin time), see our Understanding your liver panel article.